fasrc/Intro_to_Odyssey_MATLAB_workflows/Exercises.md

 cd fastqtl_example
 ```

-And use the following parameters...
+And execute `fastQTL` using the following parameters...

 ```bash
 -V genotypes.vcf.gz